 “Zoom must extend its experience to non-knowledge workers.
 We are talking about a potential market of 2.1 billion workers that also needs to be connected.”Alaa Saayed, Frost & Sullivan.

-Dom Black, Research Director at Cavell Group—a business technology research and consulting firm, thinks that the combined adoption of Zoom Phone and acquisition of Five9 points to an increase in the market(s) available to Zoom.
+Dom Black, Research Director at Cavell Group—a business technology research and consulting firm, thinks that the combined adoption of Zoom Phone and a potential contact center acquisition to an increase in the market(s) available to Zoom.

 “With over 1.5m Zoom Phone users added in less than 30 months, it shows that this is not a small add-on but a serious competitor.

-Furthermore, the acquisition of Five9 highlights not only that Zoom is looking to build a full suite of communication services but also that they can leverage their financial position to bring best-in-class services into their portfolio.
+Furthermore, a contact centre acquisiton highlights not only that Zoom is looking to build a full suite of communication services but also that they can leverage their financial position to bring best-in-class services into their portfolio.

-The growth in Zoom Phone and the Five9 acquisition will only increase their available market as businesses come out of the pandemic and re-evaluate their communications solutions.”Dom Black, Cavell Group.
+The growth in Zoom Phone and a potential contact center acquisition will only increase their available market as businesses come out of the pandemic and re-evaluate their communications solutions.”Dom Black, Cavell Group.